-As airlines continue to take a beating this week from passenger horror stories in the news, it is important to step back and learn everything you can about how to control your experience when things go wrong.
-Frequent travelers have an arsenal of tools available to them—many of which you may not know you have!
-Here are some of them.
+As airline passenger horror stories continue to pop up in the news, it’s important to step back and learn everything you can about how to control your experience when things go wrong.
+Frequent travelers have an arsenal of tools available to them when air travel doesn’t go as planned—these are the most important ones to know.

-If your flight is delayed or canceled because of weather or air traffic control, airlines are not obligated to provide food or hotel vouchers.
-It is worth asking customer service, however, if it has any “distressed traveler vouchers.”
-These are not for free hotels, but airlines routinely provide a phone number for discounted hotel rates for people with last-minute hotel needs.
-But you have to know to ask for them.
+With exceedingly long delays due to mechanical issues, airlines might provide vouchers for food and hotels.
+But if your flight is delayed or canceled because of weather or air traffic control, airlines are not obligated to provide compensation.
+It’s worth asking customer service, however, if there are any available “distressed traveler vouchers.”
+Various airlines routinely provide phone numbers of hotels with discounted rates to airline passengers with last-minute hotel needs.